virt-s1/kite-deploy/README.md

 # kite-deploy

-kite-deploy is one of sub-projects of kite, which is to run Linux application or kernel test on all kinds of public and private cloud platform.
+kite-deploy is one of sub-projects of kite, which is to run Linux application or kernel test on public and private cloud platform, such as AWS EC2, VMWare ESXi, Azure, etc.

 kite-deploy will provide an easy way to setup Linux guest/instance/VM, build and maintain Linux image on public and private cloud platform.